univention/guardian/docs/guardian-manual/management-ui.rst

 for the :samp:`Domainname` where the :program:`Guardian Management UI` app is installed.
 When installing the app, a portal entry is created in the *Administration* category of the default domain portal (:samp:`cn=domain,cn=portal,cn=portals,cn=univention,$ldap_base`).
-With the default configuration, a user who wants to use the :program:`Guardian Management UI` as a :term:`guardian admin` needs the role ``guardian:builtin:super-admin``.
+With the default configuration, a user who wants to use the :program:`Guardian Management UI` as a :term:`guardian administrator` needs the role ``guardian:builtin:super-admin``.

 For a detailed explanation on what :term:`roles<role>`, :term:`capabilities<capability>`, :term:`namespaces<namespace>`